gld1982ltd/pacbot/README.md

 ## Usage

-Here is how to use Pacman from the command line:
+Here is how to use Pacbot from the command line:

 ```
-Usage: pacman [options]
+Usage: pacbot [options]

 Options: